 - Better comfort: The heat that comes from a heat pump feels less stuffy and dry than the air that comes from furnaces.

-- Ease of maintenance: Having a single system for both cooling and heating means it’s easier for technicians to keep the system maintained and in excellent repair.
+- Ease of maintenance: Having a single system for cooling and heating makes it easier for technicians to maintain the system and in excellent repair.

 Are There Any Drawbacks?

 A heat pump can lose energy efficiency in icy conditions.
 However, the climate in New Mexico rarely dips low enough to give a heat pump grief, so this isn’t much of a concern.

 However, no single HVAC system is ideal for all homes, so always work with experienced professionals when you’re thinking about putting in a new heating/cooling system.
 To get started with finding the best comfort for your home, call the Los Alamos, NM, heat pump pros.